Standards of Selection

 Unsuccessful applicants must wait two full years before reapplying.
 In such cases, it is expected that the applicant will have pursued additional graduate-level course work for the committee to consider.

-All applicants who are not citizens of the United States and who are not native speakers of English must show evidence of proficiency in the English language either by attaining a satisfactory score (Band scores must be a minimum 7.0 in each area) on the International English Language Testing System (IELTS) examination or by having received a baccalaureate degree from an accredited university or college where English is the sole language of instruction.
-For information about IELTS test dates and locations, contact IELTS USA, 825 Colorado Boulevard, Suite 221, Los Angeles CA 90041; telephone 323.255.2771; fax 323.704.3444; e-mail email@example.com; website www.ielts.org.
+YDS welcomes international student applications from around the world.
+All applicants who are not citizens of the United States and who are not native speakers of English must show evidence of proficiency in the English language either by attaining a satisfactory score (Band scores must be a minimum 7.0 in each area) on the IELTS examination or by having received a baccalaureate degree from an accredited university or college where English is the sole language of instruction.
+For information about IELTS test dates and locations, contact IELTS USA, 825 Colorado Boulevard, Suite 106, Los Angeles CA 90041; 323.255.2771; email@example.com; www.ielts.org.

-In order to receive a visa to study in the United States, an international student will need to show proof of funds sufficient to cover living expenses, travel expenses, tuition, and health fees for the duration of the student’s academic program.
-While international applicants are eligible for scholarship assistance from YDS, that assistance by itself is seldom, if ever, sufficient to secure an I-20.
+In order to receive a visa to study in the United States, an international student will need to show proof of funds sufficient to cover living expenses, travel expenses, tuition, and health insurance for the duration of the student’s academic program.
+While international applicants are eligible for scholarship assistance from YDS, that assistance by itself is insufficient to secure an I-20.
 An international student must be admitted by the Admissions Committee and must have accepted admission before the application process for an I-20 can begin.
-Once all financial documents are received, the appropriate forms will be filled out and forwarded to Yale’s Office of International Students and Scholars (OISS), which will generate the I-20.
-The Office of Financial Aid will forward the I-20 to the student by Federal Express, usually in May for a student to begin study in the fall term.
+Once all financial information is received, the appropriate documentation will be forwarded to Yale’s Office of International Students and Scholars (OISS), which will generate the I-20.
+OISS will send the I-20 to the student electronically, usually within two weeks of receiving all required documentation.
 More information about the process of applying for an I-20 and the necessary forms required may be obtained by exploring the OISS website at http://oiss.yale.edu.

 The Office of International Students and Scholars is located at 421 Temple Street, New Haven CT 06511; 203.432.2305; firstname.lastname@example.org.